ChristofSchwarz/qs-python-samples/README.md

 Steps to install Python
  * download and install Python from https://www.python.org/downloads
- * install python libraries for easier project encapsulation (pip is the python package manager)
+ * install python libraries for easier project encapsulation (pip is the python package manager).
+From a Command Prompt run
    - pip install virtualenv
    - pip install virtualenvwrapper-win

+ # Project "Basket"

+ From a Command Prompt run
+  * mkvirtualenv Basket